memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 #define DT_N_INST_1_nordic_nrf_gpio DT_N_S_soc_S_gpio_50000300
 ```

-Yet again Zephyr's devicetree generator provides the necessary macros to map the instance number `inst` to the matching node that claims compatibility with a given device driver:
+Yet again Zephyr's Devicetree generator provides the necessary macros to map the instance number `inst` to the matching node that claims compatibility with a given device driver:

 - `/soc/gpio@50000000` is instance _0_, and
 - `/soc/gpio@50000300` is instance _1_ of the driver `nordic,nrf-gpio`.

 This is it!
-We now have the connection from our _instance_ number to _node identifier_ and thus the devicetree node.
+We now have the connection from our _instance_ number to _node identifier_ and thus the Devicetree node.
 We've already seen how we can get from the _node identifier_ to the _"device object's"_ name, and can therefore apply that knowledge to declare the symbol.

 Through several expansions, the device macro `DEVICE_DT_DEFINE` effectively does exactly that: It declares a global constant using the name `__device_dts_ord_<N>`, where `N` is the ordinal it obtains using the _node identifier_ of the corresponding instance.
 The following is an oversimplified definition for the macro `DEVICE_DT_DEFINE`: